sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

 ## 18.2
 - > The conditional probability would then be:
   IMHO not in all problems and then all constructed "conditional probability"s are same as "unconditional probability".
+  See this QA
+  - deleted comment entries
+    - > "insensitive to the probability distribution of where the showrunners put the car ...": This means we can change something like $\Pr[(A,-,-)]$.
+Temporarily sticking to your calculation, then $\frac34\cdot\frac16\cdot 6$ will change the probability to $\frac34$.
+Can we understand that this is due to the symmetry?
+      - Yes.
+        And $\frac34\cdot\frac16\cdot 6$ is impossible by
+        > some of the conditional probabilities shrinking when other conditional probabilities grow.
+    - > "assemble the $\frac23$ weighted average a list of different conditional probabilities" may mean we can have something like $\frac13\cdot\frac16+\frac23\cdot\frac16\ldots$ which may be not equal to.
+But "The only way that a weighted average of six equal numbers" means $\sum\frac23\cdot k_i=\frac23$ when $\sum k_i=1$.
+Could you say more detailedly about the second and third to last paragraphs?
+      - "which may be not equal to." see the last comment entry.
+        This is impossible.
 ## 18.4* (DMIA doesn't give one systematic method for solving with probability problems.
 Also see 17.2*)
 - > which could be written in a form called the Product Rule for conditional probabilities:
   There are many places where "Product Rule" occurs.